pujansrt/data-genie/README.md

 - ✍️ Write to multiple formats (JSON, CSV, Console, etc.)
 - ✂️ Filter and transform data with powerful field filters
 - 📊 Supports complex filtering expressions
-- 🔗 Chainable operations for flexible data processing
+- 🔗 Chainable nd high performance operations for flexible data processing
-- ⚡ High performance with efficient data handling
 - 🔍 Supports data validation and transformation
 - 📈 Ideal for data cleaning, migration, and analysis
 - 🧩 Modular design for easy integration into existing projects
-- 🧪 Easy to use with TypeScript and JavaScript
+- 🧪 Easy to use with TypeScript/JavaScript/Browser
 - 🔒 Secure and reliable with TypeScript's type safety
-- 🌐 Works seamlessly in Node.js and browser environments
-- 📖 Includes comprehensive examples and use cases
-- 🔧 Easy to install and get started
+- 🔧 Easy to install and get started (with examples)

-## 🧪 Use Cases

-- Data cleaning and transformation
-- Data validation and filtering
-- Data migration and ETL processes
-- Data analysis and reporting
-- Data integration from multiple sources

----

 ## 🚀 Getting Started